Discover more from The Squeeze

 $@!%ing bananas extraordinarily high, after reading the press release, I began to connect the dots.
 For over a decade, broadcast leaders had been fretting over digital — meaning everything from podcasts and blogs to websites and social media — eating their lunch.
 To make matters worse, public media was always thought to be the most at risk, due to its reliance on fundraising.
 In a 2016 Wall Street Journal article titled “Public Radio’s Existential Crisis,” the author warned that “the business model of NPR — the institution at the center of the public radio universe — is under threat…it faces rising competition from small and nimble podcasting companies using aggressive commercial strategies...”

 In response, a bevy of public radio consultants began their pontifications.
-A year after the WSJ piece, one of them, Director of the Public Media Futures Forums Mark Fuerst, published a piece in Current, in which he reported that any real or imagined crisis had probably passed, but allowed that “the threats were all real — and still are.”
+A year after the WSJ piece, one of them, Director of the Public Media Futures Forums Mark Fuerst, published a piece in Current, in which he reported that the immediate crisis had probably passed, but allowed that “the threats were all real — and still are.”
 To get ahead of the problem, Fuerst recommended (among other things) that public radio “be more local,” which would require “a complex, expensive reorganization of staff, acquisition of new technology and new skills and creation of new, highly valued local services…”

 With Gothamist in place, all WNYC needed was “a content leader who can build on our strong legacy of trusted journalism, conversation and storytelling while also charting a visionary path forward,” Walker said in the press release.
 “Andrew is the right person to lead the charge.”